 Primary Care Pathway

 The University of Minnesota recognizes the unique role of primary care and the importance of properly preparing residents with an interest in this particular field.
-For those residents, we offer a specific track in Primary Care Internal Medicine.
+For those residents, we offer a specific pathway in Primary Care Internal Medicine.

-Primary care residents will remain integrated in the larger categorical residency program, but they will enjoy an expanded experience in their primary care continuity clinics.
+Primary care residents will remain integrated into the larger categorical residency program, but they will enjoy an expanded experience in their primary care continuity clinics.
 Residents will be integrated fully into functioning care teams operating as patient-centered medical homes based at the Minneapolis VA Medical Center.

 The Veterans Administration offers extensive resources including a well-developed curriculum in team-based care and an impressive infrastructure that includes collaboration with nurse case managers, pharmacists, psychologists and other professionals to promote and coordinate the highest level of primary care for our patients.
 In addition to the curriculum offered to categorical residents, participants in the primary care track can expect the following as part of their residency experience:

 - Population-based patient management, using evidence-based principles

 - Training in advanced communication skills with nationally recognized experts

 - Comprehensive curriculum in primary care topics and team-based care